TeccoFabio/duckdb-dbt-challenge/README.md

 ### **Marts Models**

-Mart models are designed to support key KPIs and final reporting of the results, and are materialized as tables.
+Mart models are designed to support key KPIs and final reporting of the results, so they are materialized as tables.

 All four models have in the `FROM` clause the reference to the staging model, using the Jinja function **{{ref}}**.

 Since it was repeated in two data marts, a macro was created to simultaneously perform the `ROUND` and `SUM` of a field placed under `GROUP BY`.

-To identify the top 5 Pickup Zones in the **Top_5_Pickup_Zones** model, it was decided to use the window function `RAN()` combined with the `QUALIFY` clause instead of first using an `ORDER BY` and then a `LIMIT`.
-This was done to make the SQL code more readable and scalable (`ORDER BY` + `LIMIT` is less maintainable when more complex rules are added).

 ---

 ## How to run tests

+They are in models/schema.yml.

 ### Types of tests included:
 1. **Not null tests**: